This is

 it took longer than anticipated.

-Take a look at the intricate details of
+Take a look at the intricate details of this carved panel from the Blue Mosque. |

 There's a great deal of meat in the local cuisine.